 If a lingering phone bill is hurting your credit score or you’re dealing with more serious credit issues such as foreclosure or bankruptcy, a credit repair company may be well worth the cost.

 Customers of phone or cable providers often experience frustration when it comes to customer support.
 Charter isn’t a stranger to criticism from customers, particularly when it comes to collecting on late payments.

-There are thousands of customer complaints filed against Charter with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB), where the company holds an C-rating.
-Many of these complaints concern the same issues, including:
+Many complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB) concern the same issues, including:

 - Faulty reporting: Sometimes inaccurate reporting is to blame for collections accounts on credit reports.
 Many customers report being contacted by Charter regarding debts that don’t exist.